syncfusion-content/maui-docs/MAUI/ListView/getting-started.md

 The SfListView allows setting the header and footer to the user interface(UI) view by setting the DataTemplate to the `HeaderTemplate` and `FooterTemplate`.

-The header and footer can be handled either by scrollable, or sticky to the view by enabling or disabling the `IsStickyHeader` and `IsStickyFooter` properties.
+The header and footer can be handled as scrollable or sticky to the view by enabling or disabling the `IsStickyHeader` and `IsStickyFooter` properties.

 {% tabs %}
 {% highlight xaml %}